 In addition to the passengers and crew a number of goats were also rescued.

-The passengers were housed in Marshall Hall, located on Hinks Street in Bridgetown, while waiting on a ship to carry them on.
-However some of them ended up in St. Vincent.
+The passengers were housed in Marshall Hall, located on Hinks Street in Bridgetown, while waiting on a ship to carry them on to Grenada and St Vincent.

 While researching this article I was able to find two items that came from the SV Countess of Ripon.